Margaret S. Collins: Research and discoveries

 Collins saw herself primarily as a field scientist and did extensive field work in North and South America, specializing in the insects of Guyana and Florida.
 With her colleague David Nickle, Collins discovered a new species of termite called Neotermes luykxi, or the Florida damp wood termite, in 1989.
 This species of termite is native to Florida, Hawaii, Puerto Rico, and the Virgin Islands.
 In Florida these termites are primarily distributed from eastern Broward County to Key Largo.
 Collins researched the evolution of desiccation resistance in termites, tolerance to high temperature, and species abundance in virgin and disturbed tropical rain forests.
 She also researched defense behavior in South American termites, chemical defense of termites, termite ecology, behavioral ecology, taxonomy, and entomology.

 Later years

 Although she had health problems during the 1980s and the 1990s, Collins increased her work in the field, taking various expeditions to the Caribbean.
-On April 27, 1996, Collins died at the age of 73 at Southern Cross Club in Little Cayman, Cayman Islands on an expedition due to congestive heart failure.
+On April 27, 1996, while on expedition, Collins died at the age of 73 at Southern Cross Club in Little Cayman, Cayman Islands, due to congestive heart failure.